 The barbershop example above would be modified as follows.
 1 Thank-You is created and given to the barber, just as before.
 5% of 10 is 0.5, so 0.5 GUs must be destroyed during this transaction – 0.25 from your, and 0.25 from the barber’s account.
 This means that 9.25 GUs is transferred from your account instead of the above mentioned 9, and the barber gets 9.75 GUs instead of 10.

 This results in a fair and transparent value exchange system, which expands and contracts proportionally to the value being provided, and thus serves everyone involved.
+Geometrically, it resembles a fractal torus: each person’s individual wallet, which expands and contracts when you spend and receive GUs, resembles the entire system, which expands and contracts simultaneously due to money creation and money destruction.
 This self-sustaining system imitates nature and resembles a living, breathing organism.